Oscarg2010/MCW-BCDR/Hands-on lab/Before the HOL - Business continuity and disaster recovery.md

 <!-- /TOC -->

-# Business continuity and disaster recovery - hands-on lab setup guide
+# Business continuity and disaster recovery before the hands-on lab setup guide

 ## Requirements

 - Laptop or tablet, Internet browser, reliable and available internet connection

-- Azure Subscription with full access to the environment
+- Azure Subscription with full access to the environment.

 ## Before the hands-on lab

-Estimated Duration: 20 minutes
+Duration: 20 minutes

 ### Task 1: Create a virtual machine to execute the lab

 1. Launch a browser and navigate to the Azure Global portal at <https://portal.azure.com>.
 Once prompted, login with your Microsoft Azure credentials.
 If prompted, choose whether your account is an Organization  or Microsoft account.

-Select on **+Create a resource**, in the search box start typing **Visual Studio Community** and press **Enter**.
+2. Select on **+Create a resource**, in the search box start typing **Visual Studio Community** and press **Enter**.
 Select the **Visual Studio Community 2017 (latest updates) on Windows Server 2016 (64)**.

->Note: Ensure that you select the exact image name identified above.
+>**Note**: Ensure that you select the exact image name identified above.
 Failure to do so may result in problems successfully completing the BCDR HOL.

 3. In the returned search results, select the latest image name.
 Leave the *Select a Deployment Model* chooser on **Resource Manager**.